NoharOSP/Perfect_Works_Build/README.md

 - AB: d 20 > 35
 - AAB: d 30 > 28

 Probably my favorite low-tier Gear, even though I didn't have time to tweak him.
 He has some room for improvement with faster chains.
-His Ether damage is listed as 10 despite not having one, supposed to have a 10-damage Ether shot according to the damage table, but I'll just make his normal shot home instead.
+His Ether damage is listed as 10 despite not having one, but I'll just make his normal shot home instead.

 Sand Tripper (S-Tripper):
 - Unchanged